cometbft/cometbft/docs/references/storage/README.md

 ## Database key layout and pruning

 The results above clearly show that pruning is not impacting the nodes performance anymore and could be turned on.
 The next step was determining whether we should remove the current database key representation from CometBFT and use the new ordering by height, which should be more optimal.
-(Pure golevelDB benchmarks showed orders of magnitute improvement when keys were written in order vs randomly: 8s vs 160ms).
+(Pure golevelDB benchmarks showed orders of magnitute improvement when keys were written in order vs randomly: 8s vs 16ms).
+(TODO Add Link to Anton;s PDF)
 However, while running the same set of experiments locally vs. in production, we obtained contradicting results on the impact of the key layout on these numbers.

 ### **Local-1node**
 In this setup, we came to the conclusion that, if pruning is turned on, only the version of CometBFT using the new database key layout was not impacted by it.
 The throughput of CometBFT (measured by num of txs processed within 1h), decreased with pruning (with and without compaction) using the current layout - 500txs/s vs 700 txs/s with the new layout.
 The compaction operation itself was also much faster than with the old key layout.
-The block processing time difference is between 100 and 200ms which for some chains can be significant.
+The block time difference is between 100 and 200ms which for some chains can be significant.
 The same was true for additional parameters such as RAM usage (200-300MB).

 We show the findings in the table below. `v1` is the current DB key layout and `v2` is the new key representation leveraging ordercode.